319 W. Eighth St. Columbia, TN

 Photo by rossograph

-Rally Hill, built by James H. Walker (1792-1864) & Jane Maria Polk Walker (1798-1876) in 1840.
+Rally Hill, built by James H. Walker (1792-1864) & Jane Maria Polk Walker (1798-1876).

-Nestled on the block between West 8th St. and West 9 St. at 319 W. Eighth St. in Columbia, it combined Federal and Greek Revival styles.
+Nestled on the block between West 8th St. and West 9 St. on W. Eighth St. in Columbia, it combined Federal and Greek Revival styles.
 James was a prominent newspaper editor, businessman.
 James and Jane married in 1813.
 Jane was James K. Polk’s sister.
 James founded The Western Chronicle, Maury County’s first newspaper in 1811, cofounded the county’s first bank, and was a founder in 1829 of St. Peter’s Episcopal Church.
 Rally Hill stayed in the Walker family through their daughter Annie Maria Walker Philips (1827-1919) until 1900.
 She was married to Lemuel H. Philips (1818-1860) who was a Columbia merchant.

 In that year, Dr. William Monroe (W. Monroe) Biddle (1847-1912) and Julia Graham Rogers Biddle (1848-1919) purchased the property.
 For years, Dr. Biddle practiced medicine in Columbia.
 The Biddle family erected a guest house, Biddle Place, on the northern portion of their plot facing West Eighth St. After retiring from his practice, he was elected mayor in Columbia.